nwuAI/CWNet/README.md

 ```

 ## Train
+Enter python train.py to run the code.
 If you are prompted for no packages, enter pip install * * to install dependent packages
 ```
 python train.py -dp DATASET_PATH
 ```

 ## Test
+After training, you can use the python test.py to validate your model.
 ```
 python test.py -dp DATASET_PATH -wp WEIGHT_FILE_PATH
 ```